Landscape Mapping

 INR collaborates with a variety of partners to develop maps of vegetation and other important landscape characteristics.
 Our products range from mid-scale maps that extend across multiple states, to more project-tailored data with smaller geographic footprints.
 These data have been instrumental to land managers and have enabled critical ecological research.

 Mid-scale, existing vegetation mapping provides information about current vegetation composition and structure at the resolution and scale needed to inform a range of conservation, management, and planning activities.
-INR’s vegetation mapping team uses a variant of nearest neighbor imputation (imputing ground-based plot information to remote sensing imagery) to create mid-scale maps that provide rich data depth and wall-to-wall coverage within target regions.
+INR’s vegetation mapping team uses a variant of nearest neighbor imputation to create mid-scale maps that provide rich data depth and wall-to-wall coverage for all land ownerships within target regions.
 These maps support collaborative landscape management across administrative boundaries by providing information that can be used to inform planning, from estimating timber supplies, carbon stocks, and potential fuels for wildland fires, to understanding the extent and distribution of habitat for plant and animal species, to modeling future landscape conditions under alternative climate and disturbance scenarios.

 Key strengths of INR’s mid-scale existing vegetation maps include the following: